Winter Weather Advisory issued for Lower Clark Fork Region by NWS - NewsBreak

 weather.gov

-Effective: 2022-11-27 06:50:00 MST Expires: 2022-11-28 09:00:00 MST Urgency: Expected Severity: Moderate Certainty: Likely Instruction: If you must travel, keep an extra flashlight, food, and water in your vehicle in case of an emergency.
+Effective: 2022-11-27 20:40:00 MST Expires: 2022-11-28 23:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
 The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Northern Clearwater Mountains WINTER STORM WARNING REMAINS IN EFFECT UNTIL 8 AM PST MONDAY * WHAT...Heavy snow expected.
-Total snow accumulations of 5 to 9 inches.
-Snow rates at times will exceed 1 inch per hour.
-Winds gusting as high as 40 mph. * WHERE...Elk River, Highway 11 Pierce to Headquarters, and Pierce. * WHEN...From 5 AM Sunday to 8 AM PST Monday. * IMPACTS...Plan on slippery road conditions.
-Patchy blowing snow could significantly reduce visibility.
+Target Area: Northern Clearwater Mountains; Southern Clearwater Mountains WINTER WEATHER ADVISORY IN EFFECT UNTIL 10 PM PST MONDAY WINTER STORM WARNING IS CANCELLED * WHAT...Snow.
+Additional snow accumulations of 3 to 7 inches. * WHERE...Elk River, Highway 11 Pierce to Headquarters, Pierce, Dixie, Elk City, and Highway 12 Lowell to Lolo Pass. * WHEN...Until 10 PM PST Monday. * IMPACTS...Plan on slippery road conditions.

 Comments / 0